qtnc/6pad2/doc/python-scripting-api.md

 :	Show a save dialog box where the user can choose a file to save to.
 	If specified, the filters list must be a list of 2-tuples where the first item is the filter description e.g. "TExt files", and the second is the pattern e.g. "`*.txt`".
 	Returns a str indicating the path being selected by the user, or None if he cancelled the dialog box.
-	If a filters list is specified, returns a tuple where the first item is the selected file and the second is the index of the selected filter.
+	If a filters list is specified, returns a 2-tuple where the first item is the selected file and the second is the index of the selected filter.
 	You can use keyword arguments. openDialog(file='', title='', filters=[], initialFilter=0, multiple=False) -> multiple return types:
 :	Show an open dialog box where the user can choose a file to open.
 	If specified, the filters list must be a list of 2-tuples where the first item is the filter description e.g. "TExt files", and the second is the pattern e.g. "`*.txt`".
 	Returns a str indicating the path being selected by the user, or None if he cancelled the dialog box.
-	If a filters list is specified, returns a tuple where the first item is the selected file and the second is the index of the selected filter.
+	If a filters list is specified, returns a 2-tuple where the first item is the selected file and the second is the index of the selected filter.
 	If multiple is set to True, the user can select more than one file to open and a list of str is returned instead of a single str.
 	You can use keyword arguments. chooseFolder(folder='', title='', root='', showFiles=False) -> str: